soumyaray/reenrb/README.md

 # Reenrb

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/reenrb`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Reen-rb is a utility written in Ruby (requires Ruby installed on your machine) that mass renames/deletes files by allowing the user to modify a list.
+It includes a command line executable called `reen` that opens the user's default editor to permit interactive changes, or can be used programatically by modifying the list of file names using a code block.

 ## Installation

+To install the command line utility, use:

+    $ gem install reenrb

-Add this line to your application's Gemfile:
+Or add this line to your Ruby application's Gemfile for programmatic use:

 ```ruby
 gem 'reenrb'